oceanEcho/examples/js-to-ts/README.md

-# js-to-ts
+# examples/js-to-ts

-App for demonstrating the transition from javascript to typescript
+App for demonstration the transition from javascript to typescript